ToshY/BunnyNet-PHP/docs/base-api.md

 !!! note

-    - The key `OriginUrl` allows you to specify a backup data source, in case the file does not exist on the Storage Zone So for example, you would request `/image.png`.
+    - The key `OriginUrl` allows you to specify a backup data source, in case the file does not exist on the Storage Zone.
+    So for example, you would request `/image.png`.
 Assuming `image.png` doesn't exist on the storage zone, the system will try to proxy and fetch it from the `OriginUrl` instead.
 You can omit it unless needed.
     - The key `ZoneTier` has the following possible values (undocumented):